klaxit/open-carpooling-service-specification/connect-specification.md

 * **`client_id`**: REQUIRED.
 The unique identifier of the CLIENT for the PROVIDER.

 * **`redirect_uri`**: REQUIRED.
-A valid URL recognized by your mobile application as an app link.
+Redirection URI to which the response will be sent as specified in [OpenID Connect 1.0 specification - section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
+For mobile CLIENT applications, the URL MUST be recognized by the application as an app link.
 Depending on the target OS, [Android app links](https://developer.android.com/training/app-links) or [iOS universal links](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app) MUST be used, so only the CLIENT app is able to get the authorization callback through `redirect_uri`.

 * **`pkce_code_challenge_method`**: RECOMMENDED.
 PKCE code challenge method, S256 (SHA-256) MUST be used if the CLIENT app supports it as mentioned in [RFC 7636 - section 4.2](https://datatracker.ietf.org/doc/html/rfc7636#section-4.2).